-The ESE for the first/third/fifth semester will be conducted in November/December and for the second/fourth/sixth semester in May/June.
+The ESE for the odd semesters will be conducted in November/December and for the even semesters in April/May.
 The ESE will be of three hours duration and will cover the entire syllabus of the course.

 4.2.1 Scheme of examination